Una Voce

-The Fœderatio Internationalis Una Voce or simply Una Voce (Latin for "With One Voice"; from the preface to the Roman Canon) is an international federation of Catholic lay organizations attached to the Tridentine Mass.
+The Fœderatio Internationalis Una Voce or simply Una Voce (Latin for ‘[With] One Voice’; from the preface to the Roman Canon) is an international federation of Catholic lay organizations attached to the Tridentine Mass.

 History

-The Foederatio Internationalis Una Voce (or FIUV) was founded on December 19, 1964 in Paris by Georges Cerbelaud-Salagnac in order to promote the Tridentine Mass from the Pre-Vatican II Missale Romanum (1962).
+The Fœderatio Internationalis Una Voce (or FIUV) was founded on December 19, 1964 in Paris by Georges Cerbelaud-Salagnac in order to promote the Tridentine Mass from the pre-Vatican II Missale Romanum (1962).
 The organization argues that while the Second Vatican Council had introduced vernacular liturgies, it did not actually forbid the Latin Mass, and that regular weekday and Sunday Masses in Latin should be maintained.
 The organization also seeks to promote Latin Gregorian Chant, sacred polyphony and sacred art.
-Unlike some of the other Catholic traditionalist organizations, Una Voce seeks to remain faithful to the Pope within the Catholic Church, and asserts that the Tridentine and the vernacular masses should be allowed to co-exist.
+Unlike some other Catholic traditionalist organizations, Una Voce seeks to remain in full communion with the Pope, and asserts that the Tridentine and the vernacular masses should be allowed to co-exist.
 Among its prominent early members were the composers Maurice Duruflé and Olivier Messiaen.

-A number of national associations developed during 1964 and 1965, and in 1966 an international association, the Foederatio Internationalis Una Voce was formed.
+A number of national associations developed during 1964 and 1965, and in 1966 the global Fœderatio Internationalis Una Voce was formed.
 It currently has over two dozen national affiliates.

 FIUV members value the traditional Latin Mass as direct link with the early Church and for conveying the mystery and majesty of God, but have been critiqued for elitism and for its emphasis on private religious devotion.
-The group has been described as an "arch-conservative" organization by Episcopal Church organist James E Frazier.
+The group has been described as an “arch-conservative” organization by Episcopal Church organist James E. Frazier.
 However, members of the FIUV reject comparisons to fundamentalism.